 In fact, that’s Gorgol Alpha who appears on the cover of John Black book 2, And It Arose From the Deepest Black.

-The post Go Go Godzilla appeared first on KEITH SOARES.
+The post Go Go Godzilla appeared first on Keith Soares.

 ]]>